Suremaker/Spring.FluentContext/README.md

 * Constructor injection:
 	* with constants
 	* with registered objects
 	* with inline object definition
+	* with collections (if it is applicable to constructor parameter type)
 * Setter injection:
 	* with constants
 	* with registered objects
 	* with inline object definition
+	* with collections (if it is applicable to property type)
+* support for collections (array/list/dictionary) with possibility to mix values, object references and inline object definitions
 * Lookup Method injection with registered objects
 * Autowiring
 * Aliasing